ej-shafran/treefactor.nvim/CONTRIBUTING.md

 # CONTRIBUTING

-Thank you for wanting to contribute to plugname!
+Thank you for wanting to contribute to treefactor!

 ## Issues